Azmorus/ktp.github.io/README.md

-<b> This is the work in progress for Keep The Peace's Flag website </b>
+<h1> This is the work in progress for Keep The Peace Flag website </h1>

 I do not own the image assets in this library, all copyright belongs to Grey Havens.